 Alaska Airlines Visa Signature® credit card

 Do you like to crunch numbers?
 Are you willing to be ultra-flexible about where and when you travel as long as you’re getting a killer deal?
 Welcome to the Alaska Airlines Visa Signature credit card.
 This card also boasts a great airline transfer program and a Companion Fare that is relatively unmatched in the credit card market.

 The Bank of America-issued Alaska Airlines Visa Signature credit card has a hallmark feature that no other airline card can top: its Alaska’s Famous Companion Fare offer.
 The card is top-notch, get 40,000 bonus miles and Alaska’s Famous Companion Fare from $121 ($99 fare plus taxes and fees from $22) after you make $2,000 or more in purchases within the first 90 days of opening your account.
 There are no blackout dates for this companion fare and, depending on how you use it, it could save you hundreds of dollars on a flight.

 For example, when Bankrate priced out a flight from New York’s JFK Airport to Lihue Airport in Hawaii, we found a round-trip coach flight with a stopover in Seattle each way that was listed for $1,297.60.
 The flight charged $84.76 in taxes and fees, plus the $99 companion fare.
-This means you could use the Famous Companion Fare offer from signing up for the card to fly yourself and a friend to Hawaii from JFK for a total cost of just $1,382.36 — a savings of $1,212.84.
+This means you could use the Famous Companion Fare offer from signing up for the card to fly yourself and a friend to Hawaii from JFK for a total cost of just $1,481.36.